 - Help others by distributing their content

-Twitter is the most smart way to drive targeted traffic to your content.
+Twitter is the most smartest way to drive quality blog traffic in the long run.
 Join me on Twitter and start Tweeting!

 #10.
 Use Facebook carefully